When stress begins to have an impact, medical clarity is needed.

 • and where there is currently no need for action.

-This clarity reduces uncertainty, prevents actionism and forms the basis for building resilience and stability in a targeted manner.
+This clarity prevents reactive or uninformed action and forms the basis for building resilience and stability in a targeted manner.

 Medical classification creates a structured decision-making framework: It shows which systems in the body are affected, how critical the situation is to be assessed and where priorities lie.

 For individuals, this means that they no longer have to oscillate between contradictory assessments, but can act in a targeted and informed manner.
-For organizations, this creates the opportunity to effectively manage prevention and stabilization - before stress turns into failure.
+For organizations, this creates the opportunity to effectively manage prevention and stabilization - before stress leads to long-term absence or operational disruption.

 This turns a vague feeling into a clear basis for responsible next steps.